rxue/learning-dirary/books/jvm/java/se/effective-java/3ed/README.md

 # Chapter 6: `enum`s and *Annotations*
 ## Item 34: Use `enum`s instead of `int` constants
 a way to associate different behavior with different constants: declare *abstract methods* in the `enum` and implement them in each `enum` element - *constant-specific method implementations*
+## Item 35: Use instance fields instead of ordinals
+> never derive a value associated with its ordinal; store it in an instance field instead

 # Chapter 7: Lambda and Streams
 ## Item 45: Use Streams Judiciously (202301)